rahmanda/rahmanda.github.io/contents/blog/en/2020-05-27-using-vue-prototype-for-shared-utilities.md

   id: /blog/id/menggunakan-vue-prototype-untuk-shared-utilities
 ---

 There are several ways to create a utility function in a Vue application.
-However, I think Vue's prototype is the best if you want to provide shared utilities in your app.
+However, I think Vue's prototype is the way to go if you want to provide shared utilities in your app.
 In this article, I will give several pros and cons for some approaches and explain why I choose prototype for this case.

 ## Using a simple module